Introduction

 appear to have no effects at the source code level?
 This is where

-memory accesses come in: the compiler promises not
+volatile memory accesses come in: the compiler promises not

 to optimize away volatile memory accesses.
 So if we want to ensure